jliburd2167/Clue_less/README.md

 ## Launching the Environment

-Navigate to the root directory of the repository and type the following command from inside the clue_release environment to lauch the server application:
+Navigate to the root directory of the repository and type the following command from inside the cl hue_release environment to lauch the server application:

 	daphne clue_less.asgi:application